Israel, Hamas trade fire in Gaza as war rages on | Law-Order

 Protests were expected across the region Tuesday in response to a call by Palestinian citizens of Israel for a general strike.
 The protest has the support of Palestinian Authority President Mahmoud Abbas' Fatah party.

-The Biden administration has declined so far to publicly criticize Israel's part in the fighting or send a top-level envoy to the region.
-On Monday, the United States again blocked a proposed U.N.
-Security Council statement calling for an end to “the crisis related to Gaza” and the protection of civilians, especially children.
+The Biden administration has declined so far to publicly criticise Israel's part in the fighting or send a top-level envoy to the region.
+On Monday, the United States again blocked a proposed UN Security Council statement calling for an end to “the crisis related to Gaza” and the protection of civilians, especially children.

 Since the fighting began, the Israeli military has launched hundreds of airstrikes it says are targeting Hamas' militant infrastructure.
 Palestinian militants in Gaza have fired more than 3,400 rockets into Israel.